Junhan-Zhang/Junhan-Zhang.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Junhan Zhang's Academic Page"
+title: "Welcome to Junhan Zhang's Homepage"
 excerpt: "About"
 author_profile: true
 redirect_from: